Cray-HPE/docs-csm/operations/index.md

 These administrative procedures are needed to operate an HPE Cray EX system with CSM software installed.

-TODO Find a logical way to order or group these topics.

 ### Topics:
    * [Lock and Unlock Nodes](lock_and_unlock_nodes.md)
    * [Validate CSM Health](validate_csm_health.md)